apostrophecms/uploadfs/README.md

 * In backends like Google Cloud Storage and S3, uploadfs finesses the path so that paths with a leading slash like `/foo/bar.txt` behave reasonably and a double slash never appears in the URL.
 For Apostrophe this is a requirement.
 However, if you have your heart set on the double slashes, you can set the `strictPaths` option to `true`.

-## Extra features for S3: caching, HTTPS, CDNs, and No Gzip Content Types
+## Extra features for S3: caching, HTTPS, CDNs, permissions, and No Gzip Content Types

 By default, when users fetch files from S3 via the web, the browser is instructed to cache them for 24 hours.
 This is reasonable, but you can change that cache lifetime by specifying the `cachingTime` option, in seconds: